malsyned/smart-dash-vscode/README.md

 C has two situations where almost all developers and style guides put a dash directly after an identifier.
 They are the `->` struct access operator and the postfix `--` post-decrement operator.
-In C-like language modes that uses these operators, it activates two workarounds.
+In C-like languages that use these operators, Smart-Dash activates two workarounds.

 The first is that if you type `>` after an underscore, the underscore will be replaced with a dash.
 The typical sequence of operations, then, looks like